alexhiles/EMNIST/README.md

 This project was intended to explore the properties of convolution neural networks (CNN) and see how they compare to recurrent convolution neural networks (RCNN).
 This was inspired by a [paper](http://www.cv-foundation.org/openaccess/content_cvpr_2015/app/2B_004.pdf "Recurrent Convolutional Neural Network for Object Recognition") I read that details the effectiveness of RCNNs in object recognition as they perform or even out perform their CNN counterparts with fewer parameters.
 Aside from exploring CNN/RCNN effectiveness, I built a simple interface to test the more challenging [EMNIST dataset](https://arxiv.org/abs/1702.05373 "EMNIST: an extension of MNIST to handwritten letters") dataset (as opposed to the [MNIST dataset](http://yann.lecun.com/exdb/mnist/ "THE MNIST DATABASE of handwritten digits"))

-##### Current Implementation
+### Current Implementation
-  * Multistack CNN
+  * Multi-layered CNN used to classify EMNIST dataset.
-  * Web-applet testing environment
-    * Touch screen compatible
-    * Works best when letter takes up a good portion of the canvas
-  * Read in .mat file
-  * Currently training on the [byclass dataset](https://cloudstor.aarnet.edu.au/plus/index.php/s/7YXcasTXp727EqB/download) (*direct download link*)
+  * Train on the [byclass dataset](http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/matlab.zip) (*direct download link*).
+The downloaded .zip file contains multiple MATLAB files which are different datasets according to the EMNIST paper.
-    * See [paper](https://arxiv.org/abs/1702.05373 "EMNIST: an extension of MNIST to handwritten letters") for more info
+  * See the [paper](https://arxiv.org/abs/1702.05373 "EMNIST: an extension of MNIST to handwritten letters") for more information.

-##### Todo
-  * Update gif with new webapp
-  * Train more models
-    * RCNN
-    * Optimize hyperparameters
-    * Add a noise (gaussian or likewise) layer to input in an attempt to boost accuracy
-  * Move webapp to a host service like PythonAnywhere

 ## Environment